Repairing the Washington Monument

 Stainless steel anchor bracket

 Heaviest damage in top

-Stone masonry on all four sides of the National Monument was damaged during last summer's earthquake, but the top section, known as the pyramidion, was most affected.
+Stone masonry on all four sides of the National Monument was damaged during the earthquake, but the top section, known as the pyramidion, was most affected.

 Repairing the top

 Spalling or breakage of exterior panel corners, cracking of vertical “rib” supports and shifting of vertical joints must be addressed.
 Installation of stainless steel